-Defensive routines.
-Even when professionals and institutional leaders embrace double-loop learning as the preferred strategy for judging knowledge, defensive routines can inhibit the process.
-Defensive rouanne Lewis, groupthink is "a pattern of collective defenses aimed at denying or suppressing tensions;" it is associated with a shared comfortable feeling about known technology.
-Repeated success can help build huge egos and contribute to a situation in which admitting that one can learn is tantamount to admitting weakness.
-In this case, Argyris concluded through his clinical research that "it can be especially difficult for smart people to learn not because they have little to learn but because they have a lot invested in appearing not to need to."
+• Irony of success, a form of single-loop learning in which a reinforcing cycle of persistence causes leaders to "bask in past successes" and increase their collaboration with those of like mind, rather than recognize the need for change."58 Psychologist Irving Janis called this likemindedness and excessive desire for cohesion groupthink.
+According to Chamu Sundaramurthy and Mari-

-• Irony of success, a form of single-loop learning in which a reinforcing cycle of persistence causes leaders to "bask in past successes" and increase their collaboration with those of like mind, rather than recognize the need for change."
-Psychologist Irving Janis called this likemindedness and excessive desire for cohesion groupthink.
-According to Chamu Sundaramurthy and Mariin a way that inspires overconfidence.
-Both cases reduce incentives to question the real causes of good or bad performance.
-In U.S. Army culture, for example, there is a tendency to attribute success or failure to the technologies of leadership and/or training when there may, in fact, be alternative explanations.
-He Army has a similar problem with non-attribution of its official doctrine (a written source of technology), which is published without proper citation of the sources of knowledge.
+Single- and double-loop learning.
+Harvard professor Chris Argyris refers to the process of sustaining assimilative knowledge, in which associated roles, norms, and values go unchallenged, as single-loop learning.
+In its worst form, the profession, institution, and clients all firmly believe that they will continue to be successful with the knowledge they have.
+Faith and certainty feed off each other in a continuous loop.
+Theoretically, in a more stable COE, this may be a successful strategy with which anne Lewis, groupthink is "a pattern of collective defenses aimed at denying or suppressing tensions;" it is associated with a shared comfortable feeling about known technology.59 Repeated success can help build huge egos and contribute to a situation in which admitting that one can learn is tantamount to admitting weakness.
+In this case, Argyris concluded through his clinical research that "it can be especially difficult for smart people to learn not because they have little to learn but because they have a lot invested in appearing not to need to."60 in a way that inspires overconfidence.
+Both cases reduce incentives to question the real causes of good or bad performance.61 In U.S. Army culture, for example, there is a tendency to attribute success or failure to the technologies of leadership and/ or training when there may, in fact, be alternative explanations.62 The Army has a similar problem with non-attribution of its official doctrine (a written source of technology), which is published without proper citation of the sources of knowledge.63